-This one-and-a-half-day, hands-on course will review the basics of developing and implementing a high-impact marketing and attraction plan.
+The TN Marketing & Attraction Course is a one-and-a-half-day, hands-on course that covers the basics of developing and implementing a high-impact marketing and attraction plan.
 While this course emphasizes business attraction, new business development, existing business and community development are included as a part of a comprehensive approach.

 Course participants learn how to craft their community's message by reviewing online marketing fundamentals, GIS technologies, website design and current trends in site selection.
 Participants also will explore prospect management and various mediums of communication, including how to best utilize social media and online technologies as an economic development marketing tool.
 Case studies and sample plans will highlight the do's and don'ts of economic development marketing and attraction.

 This course is one of a series provided by UT Center for Industrial Services (UT CIS) designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.